 The organisation is governed by Metlifecare, who work with senior managers within the service to monitor organisational performance and ensure ongoing compliance.
-The governing body assumes accountability for delivering a high-quality service that is inclusive of, and sensitive to, the cultural needs of Māori.
-All directors and the executive team at Metlifecare are suitably experienced and qualified in governance and have completed education in cultural awareness, Te Tiriti o Waitangi, and health equity.
+The governing body assumes accountability for delivering a high-quality service; this includes supporting meaningful inclusion of Māori in governance groups, honouring Te Tiriti o Waitangi and reducing barriers to improve outcomes for Māori, Pasifika and tāngata whaikaha (people with disabilities).
+All directors and the executive team at Metlifecare are suitably experienced and qualified in governance and have completed education in cultural competency, Te Tiriti o Waitangi and health equity.